+Science fiction books for middle school are important to add to your classroom and school libraries.
 Science Fiction is one of the most popular if not THE most popular genre in my middle school classroom.
-Students enjoy reading about life that somewhat ressembles their lives, but has a unique spin.
+I cannot keep this genre in my classroom library.
+Students enjoy reading about life that somewhat resembles their lives, but has a unique spin.
 Check out the book list below of Science Fiction book series for middle school students.
 This blog post contains affiliate links which are of no cost to the reader.
 If you make a purchase through the provided links this blog will receive a small commission to help with the financial costs of maintaining the site.

 Matched Trilogy (Science Fiction)

 In this future world boys and girls are matched with their life partners at the age of 17.
 Cassia looks deeper into the match when she is matched with her best friend, but sees the image of another boy flash on the screen.
 Find the Common Sense Media review here.